The Institute of Science, Mumbai: Construction

-'The Institute of Science, Mumbai' was founded by George Clarke, 1st Baron Sydenham of Combe.
 The institute's buildings were constructed using funds from private donations.
 Sir Cowasji Jehangir donated money for the institute's east wing.
 The construction of the west flank of the main building was paid for by Jacob Sassoon, and the east flank by Sir Currimbhoy Ebrahim, Bt.
-Vasanji Mulji donated funds for the library.
+Sir Vasanji Mulji donated funds for the library.
+Central dom of the building is named Cowasji Jehangir Hall.